ghtorrent/ghtorrent.org/relational.md

 An event in the pull request lifetime

 The `action` field can take the following values

-* opened: When the pull request has been opened
+* `opened`: When the pull request has been opened
-* closed: When the pull request has been closed
+* `closed`: When the pull request has been closed
-* merged: When Github detected that the pull request has been merged.
+* `merged`: When Github detected that the pull request has been merged.
 No merges outside Github (i.e. Git based) are reported
-* reoponed: When a pull request is opened after being closed
+* `reoponed`: When a pull request is opened after being closed
-* syncrhonized: When new commits are added/removed to the head repository
+* `syncrhonized`: When new commits are added/removed to the head repository

 #### pull\_request\_commits
 A commit associated with a pull request